9 Reasons to Buy Your Glasses Online — and How to Get a Pair for $38

-Since I’m all about being creative with my budget, buying glasses the old way doesn’t quite do it for me.
-And by old way, I mean going to an optometrist and spending a ton of money on pricy prescription frames.
+Because I’m all about being creative with my budget, buying glasses the old way doesn’t quite do it for me.
+And by “old way,” I mean going to an optometrist and spending a ton of money on pricy prescription frames.

 I can get way more bang for my buck and get glasses of equal or better quality.
 But saving money isn’t the only reason I prefer shopping for glasses online.